-Although rather appealing, this font works only for capitalized lettering and preferable for small headings or words that need attention.
+Although rather appealing, this font works only for capitalized lettering and is preferable for small headings or words that need attention.

 The infamous story of Rapunzel retold as the one of Flynn and Rapunzel, the movie named Tangled boldly inspires this font.